New Families/Prospective Students

 consists of a crisp white tuxedo style shirt with a red bow tie and red

-Mr. Kaminsky's studio at 514 Edna Ave in Kirkwood is conviently located 17 minutes or less from all of the Parkway High Schools, 13 minutes away from Lindbergh and Ladue High Schools, 19 minutes away from Clayton High, and 15 minutes away from MICDS.
+Mr. Kaminsky's studio at 419 Gabriel Drive in Kirkwood (across the street from Kirkwood High School) is conviently located 17 minutes or less from all of the Parkway High Schools, 13 minutes away from Lindbergh and Ladue High Schools, 19 minutes away from Clayton High, and 15 minutes away from MICDS.

-All Wed evening group classes are at the Kirkwood studio location
+All Wed evening group classes are at the 419 Gabriel Kirkwood studio location

 • (314)965-1571 • Email Us